sprawld/svelte-pipeable-store/README.md

 Extended stores get to a more general issue with derived stores: they're readonly.
-This makes perfect sense, the derived store is meant to reflect the up-to-date state of all its source stores (run through a transform function).
+This makes perfect sense, the derived store is meant to reflect the up-to-date state of all its source stores (mapped by a transform function).

 This is not the same when we have an external variable.
-Take the `concat` operator, which appends each new value to an array.
+Consider the `concat` operator, which appends each new value to an array.

 ```javascript